Frustrated Verstappen will Never Give Up In Title Race - UrduPoint

 "I still tried my very best and I still got one point.
 It's at least something but it's not what you want."
 Before the British Grand Prix Verstappen had won four of the previous five races and had opened up a 32-point lead over Hamilton at the top of the standings.

-The last two races, however, have produced just one point allowing Hamilton to overturn that lead to the extent that the seven-time world champion now has a six-point advantage after 11 races and going into the summer break.
+The last two races, however, have produced just one point allowing Hamilton to overturn that lead to the extent that the seven-time world champion now has an eight-point advantage after 11 races and going into the summer break.

 "I know that when we go again after the break, I will be there again and I will try my very best.